 How is it treated?

 Most babies stop having reflux over time, so the doctor may just suggest that you follow some steps to help reduce the problem until it goes away.
 For example, it may help to:

 - Burp your baby a few times during each feeding.

-Keep your baby upright for 30 minutes after each feeding.
+- Keep your baby upright for 30 minutes after each feeding.
 Avoid a "car seat position," because sitting can make reflux worse in babies.

 - Thicken your baby's formula with a small amount of rice cereal if your doctor recommends it.

 - Keep your baby away from smoky areas.

 For older children and teens, it may help to: